ELIXIR-IIB-training/site/pages/meetings_workshops/2026-03-18_Young_Minds_at_Work.md

 ### Meeting description
-Since 2020, young groups from the Italian Bioinformatics Society (BITS) and several Biomedical Societies have been collaborating to organize a series of workshops for youngsters.
+Since 2020, young groups from the Italian Bioinformatics Society (BITS) and several Biomedical Societies have been collaborating to organize a series of workshops for youngsters.<br>
-The workshops aim to encourage dialogue and create a network of young researchers with skills in wet sciences and bioinformatics, blending computational biology with biology, biochemistry and others.
+The workshops aim to encourage dialogue and create a network of young researchers with skills in wet sciences and bioinformatics, blending computational biology with biology, biochemistry and others.<br>
 The events will offer young researchers the opportunity to submit contributions and participate in training sessions in computational biology.